The following policies apply to all scholarships awarded by the University of Wisconsin-Milwaukee and its schools, colleges, departments, and areas.

 Taxable Income

 Scholarships may be taxable as determined by the Internal Revenue Service (IRS).
+Additional information may be found on UWM’s Tax Information page.

 International Student Payments

+When an international student must be paid via payroll, the recipient will be notified via email from the awarding unit about the process and the subsequent correspondence they will receive with instructions.
 Due to the tax treaty between the U.S. and the student’s home country, the recipient may not receive the full amount of their scholarship because it has been taxed as income.

 Policies for Departments

-When paying a student, it is important to ensure the payment is classified correctly to comply with federal and state regulations, UWM policies, and donor intent.
+When paying a student, it is important to ensure the payment is classified correctly to comply with federal and state regulations, UWM policies, and donor intent (when applicable).
 UWM makes every effort to maximize a student’s funding opportunities, and, in most cases, it will be easy to provide financial support to students.
 There will be situations, however, when a department wants to provide funds or cover expenses, but doing so will necessitate the reduction of another resource due to limitations prescribed in regulations for federal aid recipients.
 UWM strives to comply with the intent of donors when administering funds to students.
-However, donor intent, no matter how specific or strongly worded, may not supersede the university’s obligation to meet federal and state financial aid rules and IRS or other regulations.
-When requirements conflict with each other, the most stringent of applicable rules prevails regardless of the funding source for payments to students.
+However, donor intent, no matter how specific or strongly worded, may not supersede the university’s obligation to comply with federal and state financial aid rules and IRS or other regulations.
+When requirements conflict with each other, the most stringent of applicable rules prevails, regardless of the funding source for payments to students.

 How to Pay a Student